Your phone can do everything else, so why not use it to control your TV, too?

 What you need

 To turn your smartphone into an all-purpose TV remote, you're going to need to download the free Peel Universal Smart TV Remote Control app, available both for iOS devices on the iOS App Store and for Android devices on Google Play.
+If you'd prefer to use another app, others exist on both marketplaces such as AnyMote, ASmart Remote IR and IR Universal Remote.

 Unfortunately, iPhone owners are at a bit of a disadvantage here.
 Unlike most Android phones, Apple devices don't come with a built-in infrared (IR) transmitter.
 This isn't too big a problem if you own a Wi-Fi-compatible smart TV, since you should be able to control it through your local wireless network instead of over infrared.
 However, if your TV's getting a little long in the tooth and doesn't support Wi-Fi, you'll need to purchase a separate infrared receiver like Peel's own Pronto controller to enable remote control functionality on your iPhone.